YousufMehraban/Movie-Radar/README.md

 # Movie Radar

 Movie Radar is a full-stack movie searching application/website.
-It lets users to find out what platform (NetFlix, Amazon Prim, HBO Max, Hulu...) streams a movie.
+It lets users to find out what platform (such as NetFlix, Amazon Prime, HBO Max, Hulu...) streams a movie.
 Users should login or register to use the application.

 ## Available Scripts